 You see, when I was a kid, I wanted to be make a difference in the world, be a school teacher, an artist, a photographer, and even a rockstar.
 As I got older, society told me those were silly dreams.
 When I was in high school, my only job was to get good grades, volunteer in the community, be a good daughter and follow the rules.
 By the time I got to college, I had no idea of what I wanted to do.
 I knew I was supposed to be “there” because that was part of the plan that was created for me.
 I was told you go to school, get good grades to get into college, graduate, get a stable job, get married and live life.
 Yet; that wasn’t what my soul was craving.
 It began to show on my grades and dedication to learning.
 My soul craved creativity, adventure and an endless amount of new experiences.
 So I did what I thought was best for me at the time.
 I listened to that crazy little voice and began to walk my own journey.

 For the past 10 years, I’ve made it my mission to do what makes me happy and share it with others.
 I’ve always been a creative person, so I use art and photography to help me make sense of how the world makes me feel.
 The sacrifices my mother made when she left her native Mexico for the U.S. meant that I had to work really hard and taught me that there are people out there who don’t have a voice and need my help.
-It is because of her that my passion and need for helping our community is there.
-I enjoy helping small business owners/entrepreneurs grow their business with cost effective marketing and sales strategies.
+I enjoy helping my community.
+I love helping small business owners/entrepreneurs grow their business with cost effective marketing and sales strategies.
 So what exactly do I do?
 I am an artist-entrepreneur.
 A creative soul with big dreams.
 I am a voice for the underrepresented, a teacher, a sounding board for those who are trying to find a new way.
 I’m a rockstar!
 I guess my childhood dreams came true.

 I am currently in the process of uploading new work.
 In the meantime, you can always check out my Etsy Shop.
 You can also send me a message and I’ll be more than happy to share some of my latest work.